Updated 3/22/2026

 “I need help keeping things balanced.
 Can you handle appointments this month while I manage medications?”

 Boundaries are the backbone of caregiver burnout prevention.
 They define what’s sustainable.
-Without them, compassion becomes depletion.
+Without them, compassion becomes depleted.

 Practical boundaries to start with: